andrews1022/eslint-react-quick-setup/README.md

 `npx eslint --init`

 Go through and answer the questions accordingly.
-It's recommened picking `JSON` for the file format.
+It's recommended picking `JSON` for the file format.

 You may also be asked to download additional packages, to which you should answer `Yes`.